f3rmion/f3rmion.github.io/index.md

-Hey there, I'm Eike.

-Software engineer, quantum chemist, and great vegan cook.
+I'm Eike.
+Software engineer, quantum chemist, and great vegan cook!

 - Currently working as Chemistry Data Tech Lead within the pharmaceutical industry
 - Educated as a quantum chemist, with a postdoc in machine learning